BeanstalkFarms/Beanstalk-Analytics/docs/development.md

   incorrectly.
 I've implemented a "safe" wrapper around this method in `scripts/python/safe_rmtree.py` that ensures that this environment variable is set prior to performing any operations.
 - `GOOGLE_APPLICATION_CREDENTIALS`: The name of the service account credentials file.
-This File should exist both in the root directory, and also in `serverless`, but the value of this variable should point to the one in the root directory (i.e. it is just the filename).
+This File should exist both in the root directory, and also in `backend/src`, but the value of this variable should point to the one in the root directory (i.e. it is just the filename).
-  The pattern `**/*-bca*.json` in `.gitignore` should prevent any service account key file created by developers from being versioned, but take extra precautions here.
+  The pattern `**/*ceaec.json ` in `.gitignore` should prevent any service account key file created by developers from being versioned, but take extra precautions here.

 ## Frontend Overview